Xerox: Corporate structure

-Although Xerox is a global brand, it maintained a joint venture from 1962 to 2021, Fuji Xerox, with Japanese photographic firm Fuji Photo Film Co. to develop, produce and sell in the Asia-Pacific region.
-Fujifilm announced in January 2020 that it would not renew its technology agreement with Xerox, with Fuji Xerox being renamed to Fujifilm Business Innovation in April 2021.
+Although Xerox is a global brand, it maintained a joint venture from 1962 to 2021, Fuji Xerox, with Japanese photographic firm Fuji Photo Film Co. to develop, produce, and sell in the Asia-Pacific region.
+Fujifilm announced in January 2020 that it would not renew its technology agreement with Xerox, and Fuji Xerox was renamed Fujifilm Business Innovation in April 2021.

 Xerox India, formerly Modi Xerox, is Xerox's Indian subsidiary derived from a joint venture formed between Dr. Bhupendra Kumar Modi and Rank Xerox in 1983.
 Xerox obtained a majority stake in 1999 and aims to buy out the remaining shareholders.

 NewField IT is a wholly owned subsidiary of Xerox that implements and supports third-party software for MPS providers.